 Under each goal, long-term objectives and short-term actions have been identified.
-The objectives articulate the tactics that the NCC will pursue to achieve the vision.
-Actions are the measures that the NCC will undertake in the next five years to meet the objectives, goals and vision, and increase internal capacity to better manage the trees and forests in the short term.
-Having an action plan that is renewed every five years will allow the NCC to be agile and able to respond to changing pressures and resources.
+The objectives articulate the long-term tactics that the NCC will pursue to achieve the vision.
+Actions are the measures that the NCC will undertake in the next five years to meet the objectives and vision and increase internal capacity to better manage the trees and forests in the short term.